 Types of samples available include:

-- DNA isolated from white blood cells
+- DNA isolated from white blood cells and buccal cells

 - White blood cell pellets